Shamatanova/SeleniumFirstHomework/README.md

 1. Navigate to Google;
 2. Accept or reject cookies;
 3. Search for 'Telerik Academy Alpha';
-4. Validate the title of the first result as 'IT Career Start in 6 Months - Telerik Academy Alpha'# SeleniumFirstHomework.
+4. Validate the title of the first result as 'IT Career Start in 6 Months - Telerik Academy Alpha'.